carbon-design-system/carbon-website-archive/src/content/experimental/about/overview.md

 tabs: ['Overview', 'Usage']
 ---

+## We want your feedback

 Experimental components, designs, and other resources are presented for testing and feedback.
 They are not intended for production use.

-## Introduction

 The Carbon team is continually updating components, and introducing new design and development guidelines into the Carbon Design System.

 We want to provide early-access to our changes, so that designers and developers can test, work with, and provide feedback.
 These resources are provided in the "Experimental" section of the site.

 ## What are "Experimental" resources?